On Revenue Maximization with Sharp Multi-Unit Demands: Introduction

 For sharp multi-unit demand buyers, when the valuations $v_{ij}$ are arbitrary, even determining the existence of a competitive equilibrium is NP-complete (see Appendix~\ref{appendix-NP}).
 For our correlated valuation $v_i\qual_j$ model, we have the following results.

-\textbf{Theorem 1.} \textit{For sharp multi-unit demand, a competitive equilibrium may not exist; even if an equilibrium is guaranteed to exist, a maximum equilibrium (in which each price is as high as it can be in any solution) may not exist.
+\textbf{Theorem 1.} \textit{For sharp multi-unit demand, a competitive equilibrium may not exist; even if an equilibrium is guaranteed to exist, a maximum equilibrium (in which each price is as high as it can be in any solution, see Definition \ref{Def-Max} and Example \ref{example-no-max-eq}) may not exist.
 Further, there is a polynomial time algorithm that determines the existence of an equilibrium, and computes a revenue maximizing one if it does.}

 While (revenue maximizing) competitive equilibrium has a number of nice economic properties and has been recognized as an elegant tool for the analysis of competitive markets, its possible non-existence largely ruins its applicability.
 Such non-existence is a result of the market clearance condition required in the equilibrium (i.e., unallocated items have to be priced at zero).
 In most applications, however, especially in advertising markets, market makers are able to manage the amount of supplies.
 For instance, in TV advertising, publishers can `freely' adjust the length of a commercial break.
 Therefore, the market clearance condition becomes arguably unnecessary in those applications.
-This motivates the study of {\em envy-free pricing}(here envy-free pricing we mean envy-free item pricing~\cite{FFLS12}) which only requires the {\em fairness} condition in the competitive equilibrium, where no buyer can get a larger utility from any other allocation for the given prices.
+This motivates the study of {\em envy-free pricing} (that is, envy-free item pricing~\cite{FFLS12}) which only requires the {\em fairness} condition in the competitive equilibrium, where no buyer can get a larger utility from any other allocation for the given prices.
 In contrast with competitive equilibrium, an envy-free solution always exists (a trivial one is obtained by setting all prices to $\infty$).
 Once again, taking the interests of both sides of the market into account, revenue maximizing envy-free pricing is a natural solution concept that can be applied in those marketplaces.

 The study of algorithmic computation of revenue maximizing envy-free pricing was initiated by Guruswami et al.~\cite{GHKKKM05}, where the authors considered two special settings with unit demand buyers and single-minded buyers and showed that a revenue maximizing envy-free pricing is NP-hard to compute.
 Because envy-free pricing has applications in various settings and efficient computation is a critical condition for its applicability, there is a surge of studies on its computational issues since the pioneering work of~\cite{GHKKKM05}, mainly focusing on approximation solutions and special cases that admit polynomial time algorithms, e.g.,~\cite{HK05,BB06,BK06,BBM08,B08,CGV08,FW09,ERR09,CD10,GR11}.